VPeron/password_manager/README.md

 The bare minimum functionally is operational. argparse cli application should be properly implemented - #TODO crosscheck RP format and possible improvements

-The Users table, in the database, is set with hashed passwords using SHA256.
+The users table, in the database, is setup with hashed* passwords using SHA256.

 The account names and urls are being saved in plain text.
 Passwords are encrypted with Fernet.

-The decryption key for the accounts is master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class from the cryptography library.
+The encryption and decryption key for the accounts are master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class from the cryptography library.

 Current Issues:
-- need to implement real salt - os module?
+- need to implement real salt on hashing algorithm - os module?
 - sanitize sql queries properly

 ##TODO add tests and logs